Esri/arcgis-maps-sdk-java-samples/README.md

 3. Click the **Add** button.
 4. Create a name for the site, e.g **Buildship Gradle plugin** and add the following url to the **Location** http://download.eclipse.org/buildship/updates/e45/releases and click **OK**.

-Once you have the plugin installed you can import the sample project into Ecilpse.
+Once you have the plugin installed you can import the sample project into Eclipse.

 1. From the Eclipse toolbar select **File > Import**.
 2. Select **Gradle > Gradle Project** and click Next on the Welcome dialog.